Boris Stomakhin: Third trial

 After the third trial, on April 20, 2015 the sentence was extended to 7 years.

 European Court of Human Rights decision

 In May 2018 the European Court of Human Rights found that the Stomakhin’s punishment was not proportionate to the legitimate aims pursued and awarded him EUR 12,500 in respect of non-pecuniary damage.

 Release and emigration

 In September 2019 Stomakhin was released from imprisonment.
-In November 2019 he left Russia and asked for asylium in the Ukraine.
+In November 2019 he left Russia and asked for asylum in Ukraine.